0xE0B0/BlastGate/README.md

 The firmware compares the recorded ADC levels for closed and open positions.
 If they are sufficiently separated the input threshold and hysteresis are updated and saved to EEPROM.
 If the two ADC readings are too close (within the safety margin) the threshold/hysteresis update is omitted to avoid ambiguous input detection.

 If no button press is detected for the configured calibration timeout the gate enters an error state indicated by a fast flashing LED.
 The error state can only be cleared by a power cycle.

-### Position Commanding
-Button short press toggles the open and closed position and therefore allows manual operation.
-The input level must change in order to return to the input level defined position.

-### Speed Adjustment
-Button long press enters the speed adjustment mode.
-In this mode the gate moves constantly between the closed and the open position with the current speed.
-Short presses modifies the speed.
-A long press exits the adjustment mode and stores the current speed to EEPROM to be restored at startup.

 ## Build & Upload (VS Code + PlatformIO on Windows PowerShell)
 1. Install VS Code and the PlatformIO IDE extension.